ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 .. _basic-networking:

-Basic Networking
+Basic networking
 ================

 ..
 Note:: Step-by-step instructions for getting started with Chameleon are available in the :ref:`getting-started` section of this documentation.
 These instructions include using basic networking functionality.

-Shared Network
+Shared network
 --------------

 All Chameleon Projects have access to the fixed network ``sharednet1`` which is used by most experiments.
 The ``sharednet1`` is a pre-configured network shared among all Chameleon Projects with one *Subnet* and includes a *Router* providing NAT access to the public Internet.
 All instances using ``sharednet1`` can communicate directly.

-Multiple Networks
+Multiple networks
 -----------------

 Some Chameleon bare metal nodes support connecting to multiple networks.
 Currently, the number of networks allowed is limited to the number of enabled NICs on the node (currently this is up to 2).
 It is possible to find such nodes via :ref:`resource-discovery` by filtering by the "Enabled" flag for a given Network Adapter slot.
 Note that the slots are 0-indexed, meaning the first NIC is referred to as Network Adapter #0.

 When launching a node that supports multiple networks, simply assign multiple networks to the instance when you are launching it.
 The networks will be mounted on NICs in the same order that the networks are assigned; that is, the first assigned network will be mounted on Network Adapter #0, and the second on Network Adapter #1, and so on.

-Floating IP Addresses
+Floating IP addresses
 ---------------------

 Instances on Chameleon are assigned a *fixed* IP address that can be used for local connectivity as well as NAT access to the public Internet.
 A publicly accessible IPv4 address (*Floating IP address*) is required in order to access Chameleon instances from the Internet or host public services. |CHI@TACC| and |CHI@UC| each have a limited number of public IP addresses that can be allocated to your instances.